3 Ecolodges in 11 Days from $1890 p.p.

 After breakfast, you will proceed for a full day tour of Bali to show the scenery (the rice terraces and crater area around Mt Batur and Mt Agung), the culture at temples and other places of interest and The Arts Centre at Ubud.
 You will have lunch at Ubud where you can also have time for shopping in the centre of the town.
 Back to the Lodge for dinner and a briefing on the next part of the trip to the Komodo islands in Flores on the other side of The Wallace Line.

 After a relaxing breakfast, you will leave for Labuan Bajo and our eco Lodge arriving for lunch followed by a siesta.
 At around 1530 you will proceed on a snorkeling visit to Bidadari island only 30 minutes by boat.
 You can test your snorkeling gear in a beautiful coral area for the next part of the trip.

-On this day, you can have a choice of either an inland mountain tour to the mountains on the road to Ruteng to view the scenery, birding and a weaving community or diving/snorkeling on two bio diverse coral reef systems on islands on the edge of The Komodo National Park.
+On this day, you can have a choice of either an inland mountain tour to the mountains on the road to Ruteng to view the scenery, do some hiking, birding and a see weaving community or a day diving or snorkeling on two bio diverse coral reef systems on islands on the edge of The Komodo National Park.
 We have an international dive partner based in Labuan Bajo through which we can arrange a days diving in this very bio diverse coral and fish area.
 If you wish to snorkel, we can arrange that with the equipment. we go to two or three of the islands on the edge of the park.

 After a relaxing breakfast proceed to the airport back to Bali.
 Enjoy a farewell lunch back at Udayana Kingfisher Lodge and debriefing.
 Guests are welcome to stay longer at the Lodge, proceed home or to other destinations.